beckgael/Mean-Shift-LSH/README.md

 In order to do image analysis it is recommand to convert data from RGB to Luv space and adding space index.

 ## Usage
 This algorithm is build to work with indexed dataset.
 Usage is preety simple.
 Prepare your parsed dataset giving him index and rest of data.
-Use other function to save result or make prediction for new data.
+Use other functions to save result or make prediction for new data.

 ```scala